Graduate Admissions

 English Language Requirement

-As noted above, the University’s English Language Requirement applies to all applicants.
-Citizenship, U.S. residence and/or work experience are not substitutes for meeting the requirement.
-Exemptions to submitting TOEFL or IELTS scores can only be made for applicants who meet the exemption criteria as listed on the English Requirements page on the UCLA Division of Graduate Education’s website.
 If you do not meet the exemption criteria, valid (unexpired) TOEFL or IELTS scores are required.
-Please note that TOEFL and IELTS scores are considered valid for only two years.
+TOEFL and IELTS scores are considered valid for only two years.
 The scores must be valid at the time of application submission.
+The University does not accept scores from other tests, such as the Duolingo English Test.

 • TOEFL: The minimum score to be considered for admission is 87 on the TOEFL.
 UCLA does not currently accept MyBest TOEFL scores.
 The institution code for UCLA is 4837.
 The linking of TOEFL scores between ETS and the UCLA application only begins after an applicant submits the UCLA application.
 It may take 5 or more business days after you submit the UCLA application for the TOEFL status on your application to automatically update.